floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/07-evaluation.typ

 // https://wiki.c2.com/?CyclomaticComplexityMetric
 Cyclomatic complexity is a metric that quantifies the number of linearly independent control paths through a program's source code @mccabe_1976.
 The measure is computed by constructing a control-flow graph of the program, and counting the number of possible paths through the graph.
-Each node in the graph represents a group of non-branching instructions, and each edge represents a possible transfer of control between the groups.
+Each vertex in the graph represents a group of non-branching instructions, and each edge represents a possible transfer of control between the groups.
 If the program does not contain any branching instructions, the complexity is 1 (there is only one path).

 Like ABC size, cyclomatic complexity in the context of microservices can be defined as the averaged sum of the cyclomatic complexities of all methods in a microservice candidate $M_c in S$.